-Applicants to the College of Engineering, Isenberg School of Management, or the Computer Science major must have four math units (Algebra I & II, Geometry, and an advanced math course, such as Pre Calculus, Calculus or Trigonometry).
+Applicants to the College of Engineering, Isenberg School of Management, or the Computer Science major must have four math units including an advanced math course, such as Pre Calculus, Calculus or Trigonometry.
 Applicants to the College of Engineering must also have Chemistry and Physics.

 Applicants to the Architecture , Art , Dance and Music majors are encouraged to contact the appropriate department and apply as early as possible to allow enough time for an audition or portfolio review.
 Students must have their admission application on file with Undergraduate Admissions before auditions or portfolio reviews will be scheduled.